-- a) The Authority will implement the NYSERDA Loan Installment Program by June 1, 2012. - b) The Authority will not be responsible to any party for any NYSERDA Loan Installment Charges billed but not collected and such charges are not obligations of the Authority. - c) The number of Customers that may participate in the NYSERDA Loan Installment Program under this section is limited to 5,600 accounts, which is one-half of one percent of the Authority's total Customer population, as of December 31, 2011, on a first-come, first-served basis based on the date on which NYSERDA notifies the Authority of enrollment. - d) The responsibility of the Authority is limited to providing billing and collections services for NYSERDA.
-Such billing and collection services shall be available regardless of whether the electricity delivered by the Authority is the customer's primary energy source. - e) Unless otherwise precluded by law, participation in the NYSERDA Loan Installment program shall not affect a customer's eligibility for any rebate or incentive offered by the Authority. - f) At least annually, the Authority will provide customers participating in the NYSERDA Loan Installment Program the following information, incorporating the most recent information that has been provided by NYSERDA prior to the preparation of the notice: - (1) The amount and duration of remaining installments under the NYSERDA Loan Installment Program. - (2) NYSERDA's contact information and procedures for resolving customer complaints regarding the NYSERDA Loan Installment Program.
+- c) The responsibility of the Authority is limited to providing billing and collections services for NYSERDA.
+Such billing and collection services shall be available regardless of whether the electricity delivered by the Authority is the customer's primary energy source. - d) Unless otherwise precluded by law, participation in the NYSERDA Loan Installment program shall not affect a customer's eligibility for any rebate or incentive offered by the Authority. - e) At least annually, the Authority will provide customers participating in the NYSERDA Loan Installment Program the following information, incorporating the most recent information that has been provided by NYSERDA prior to the preparation of the notice: - (1) The amount and duration of remaining installments under the NYSERDA Loan Installment Program.

+NYSERDA's contact information and procedures for resolving customer complaints regarding the NYSERDA Loan Installment Program.